The theme of How To Draw a Dog, especially how to draw your loved one is I guess among the top priorities of every dog lover.

-Make a rough initial sketch of head, neck with chest and the trunk.
+Make a rough initial sketch of the head, neck with chest, and trunk.
 I drew them in this sequence but you can begin where you feel most comfortable.

 Basically, when you draw a dog, this initial sketch makes your work easier.

 Now, you can gently outline the legs and the tail.
 Do not mind if the sketch is not as perfect as you wish.
 We’ll correct it on the go.